 What causes frequent urination in women?

 Habits, medical conditions and certain life circumstances can all cause you to spend too much time in the bathroom.
 Sometimes frequent urination can be normal and temporary – for example, if you’re pregnant.
 In other cases, it’s a symptom of another health condition and may require a treatment plan with your doctor.
 Here are 12 common causes for frequent urination in women:

 1. Drinking too many fluids

 When you’re continually hydrating, your body gets rid of what it’s not using, which naturally results in peeing more often.
 Your hydration needs will differ depending on your activity level and environment.
 But if you’re peeing frequently, you could simply be drinking more liquids than you require.

 2. Consuming alcohol, caffeine or other diuretics

 3. A urinary tract infection (UTI)

 Most women have at least one urinary tract infection (UTI) at some point in their lives.
 UTIs happen when bacteria or something else infects parts of your urinary system, which includes your bladder, urethra and kidneys.
 Besides frequent urination, signs of a UTI include a burning feeling when you pee, discolored urine and constantly feeling like you have to pee (even after peeing).
-You may also feel pressure or discomfort in your back or around your pelvis.
+You may also feel bladder pressure or discomfort in your back or around your pelvis.
 Fever is another symptom of a UTI.

 With vaginitis, your vagina or vulva becomes inflamed and sore.
 There are several reasons for this common condition – in most cases, some sort of infection is the cause.
 Along with genital pain and discomfort, frequent urination can be another telltale sign of vaginitis.
 You may also feel burning or itching when you pee.
 A vaginal discharge that’s white and thick, gray and fishy-smelling, or yellowish-green and foamy could be present, too.